vignemail1/SWITCHwayf/README.md

     Allow from all

     <Files WAYF>
-      SetHandler php5-script
+      SetHandler php7-script
       AcceptPathInfo On
     </Files>

 </Directory>

 --
-   Beware, only the www subdirectory should be exposed, not the top-level directory.
+   Beware, only the www subdirectory should be exposed, but not the whole top-level directory (SWITCHwayf).

-   Alternatively, one also could rename the file 'WAYF' to 'WAYF.php'.
+   Alternatively, one also could rename the file 'WAYF' to 'WAYF.php' to avoid setting the PHP handler explicitly on this file.

 6. When using the embedded WAYF feature it might be necessary to add a line to the Apache configuration like below in order to prevent certain web browsers